-- general macroeconomic conditions, including inflationary pressures and rising interest rates, uncertainty in the global banking and financial services market, potential federal debt default, any future resurgence of the COVID-19 pandemic and responsive measures and the war between Russia and Ukraine; - changes in the prices at which we can sell our products, including the impact of changes in exchange rates; - introduction of new products, product enhancements and new applications by our competitors, including new drugs, entry of new competitors into our markets, pricing pressures and other competitive factors; - any delays or reductions in product shipments, or product recalls, resulting from manufacturing, distribution or other operational issues; - the timing of the introduction and market acceptance of new products, product enhancements and new applications; - changes in demand for our existing line of ophthalmology products; - the cost and availability of components and subassemblies, including the willingness and ability of our sole or limited source suppliers to timely deliver components at the times and prices that we have planned; - our ability to maintain sales volumes at a level sufficient to cover fixed manufacturing and operating costs; - fluctuations in our product mix within ophthalmology products and foreign and domestic sales; - the effect of regulatory approvals and changes in domestic and foreign regulatory requirements;
+- general macroeconomic conditions, including inflationary pressures and heightened interest rates, uncertainty in the global banking and financial services market, upcoming presidential election in the United States, global pandemics and responsive measures and the wars between Russia-Ukraine and Israel-Hamas; - changes in the prices at which we can sell our products, including the impact of changes in foreign currency exchange rates; - introduction of new products, product enhancements and new applications by our competitors, including new drugs, entry of new competitors into our markets, pricing pressures and other competitive factors;

-- our long and highly variable sales cycle; - changes in customers' or potential customers' budgets as a result of, among other things, reimbursement policies of government programs and private insurers for treatments that use our products; - variances in shipment volumes as a result of product, supply chain due to global constraints or other factors and training issues; and - increased product innovation costs.
+- any delays or reductions in product shipments, or product recalls, resulting from manufacturing, distribution or other operational issues; - the timing of the introduction and market acceptance of new products, product enhancements and new applications; - changes in demand for our existing line of ophthalmology products; - the cost and availability of components and subassemblies, including the willingness and ability of our sole or limited source suppliers to timely deliver components at the times and prices that we have planned; - our ability to maintain sales volumes at a level sufficient to cover fixed manufacturing and operating costs; - fluctuations in our product mix within ophthalmology products and foreign and domestic sales; - the effect of regulatory approvals and changes in domestic and foreign regulatory requirements; - our long and highly variable sales cycle; - changes in customers' or potential customers' budgets as a result of, among other things, reimbursement policies of government programs and private insurers for treatments that use our products; - variances in shipment volumes as a result of product, supply chain due to global constraints or other factors and training issues; and - increased product innovation costs.

 In addition to these factors, our quarterly results have been, and are expected to continue to be, affected by seasonal factors.
-For example, our European sales during the third quarter are generally lower due to many businesses being closed for the summer vacation season.